Tom-P7/spimcube/README.md

 ```
 which will allows for interactive windows.

-And then you may proceed as follows (presented below is the simplest case of use of the tools, with no options):
+Then, you may proceed as follows (presented below is the simplest case of use of the tools, with no options):

 ```sh
 path = "/my/path/to/my/folder/"